cukhoaimon/Bitmap/README.md

 ## Project Programming Technique of HCMUS

-- Convert a bitmap photo from color to black and white.
+- Convert 24-bit or 32-bit bmp photo to 8-bit.
 - Zoom-in a photo.

+## For more information, read in Document.